NGdev2/Inception-of-things-42/README.md

 - its own `Vagrantfile` to set up a dedicated virtual machine
 - a specific `README.md` explaining how to use the corresponding module

-Once you've followed the setup instructions for a given part, you can use `kubectl` commands to interact with the pods, as detailed in the documentation.
+Once you've followed the setup instructions for a given part, you can use `kubectl` commands to communicate with the cluster, as detailed in the documentation :
+**Kubectl command line tool** : https://kubernetes.io/docs/reference/kubectl/

 ## About Kubernetes